 I’ll work and vote as I pray, no matter what the scoffers say.

 I’d rather be right than President, I want my conscious clear.

-The Party briefly changed its name to the National Statesman Party in 1977 (it changed it back in 1980).
-However, the name change didn’t impress Time magazine.
+The Party briefly changed its name to the National Statesman Party in 1977.
+(It changed it back in 1980.)
+But the name change didn’t impress Time magazine.
 It wrote it “‘doubtful’ that the name change would ‘hoist the party out of the category of a political oddity.'”

 A majority group operates another site (prohibitionists.org).
 It asserts that it represents the Prohibition National Committee.
-In making its claim, the majority group states that
+In making its claim, the majority group stated the following.